COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 - Ending Temperature (5 minute) – the temperature of the mattress after being lied upon and having no one on it for 5 minutes

-This combination of design, foams, and other materials are working together to keep the surface level temperature lower.
+In our tests of that mattress, we did not find the CoolForce upgrade made a substantial cooling impact.
 In our objective temperature tests, we measured a max surface level temperature of 89.6° F.

 Heat Dissipation Over Time